matrix-org/matrix-spec-proposals/proposals/3231-token-authenticated-registration.md

 ```

 If the server verifies that `fBVFdqVE` is a valid token then the account is
-registered as normal, otherwise a `401` status is returned.
+registered as normal assuming all other required auth stages have been completed, otherwise a `401` status is returned.
 Once registration of
 the user has completed, the server may alter the validity of the token.
 For example, the token may be completely invalidated, or its number of permitted
 uses reduced.
 Management of the tokens is left to the server implementation.